 The CAISO shall perform the RUC process after the IFM.
 In the event that the IFM did not commit sufficient resources to meet the CAISO Forecast of CAISO Demand and account for other factors such as Demand Forecast error, as described in the Business Practice Manuals, the RUC shall commit additional resources and identify additional RUC Capacity to ensure sufficient on-line resources to meet Demand for each hour of the next Trading Day.
 RUC Capacity is selected by a SCUC optimization that uses the same Base Market Model used in the IFM adjusted as described in Section 27.5.1 and 27.5.6 to help ensure the deliverability of Energy from the RUC Capacity.
+In the case of Multi-Stage Generating Resources, the RUC will optimize Transition Costs in addition to the Start-Up and Minimum Load Costs.

-31.5.1 RUC Participation.
+31.5.1 RUC Participation

-31.5.1.1 Capacity Eligible for RUC Participation.
+31.5.1.1 Capacity Eligible for RUC Participation

 RUC participation is voluntary for capacity that has not been designated as Resource Adequacy Capacity.
 Scheduling Coordinators may make such capacity available for participation in RUC by submitting a RUC Availability Bid, provided the Scheduling Coordinator has also submitted an Energy Bid for such capacity into the IFM.
 Capacity from Non-Dynamic System Resources that has not been designated Resource Adequacy Capacity is not eligible to participate in RUC.
 Capacity from resources including System Resources that has been designated as qualified Resource Adequacy Capacity must participate in RUC.
 RUC participation is required for Resource Adequacy Capacity to the extent that Resource Adequacy Capacity is not committed following the IFM.
 System Resources eligible to participate in RUC will be considered on an hourly basis; that is, RUC will not observe any multi-hour block constraints.
+The CAISO may commit in RUC a Multi-Stage Generating Resource with a Resource Adequacy must-offer obligation at any configuration with capacity equal to or greater than the configuration committed in the Integrated Forward Market.
 RUC will observe the Energy Limits that may have been submitted in conjunction with Energy Bids to the IFM.
 RMR Unit capacity will be considered in RUC in accordance with Section 31.5.1.3.
 MSS resources may participate in RUC in accordance with Section 31.5.2.3.
 COG resources are accounted for in RUC, but may not submit or be paid RUC Availability Payments.
 The ELS Resources committed through the ELC Process conducted two days before the day the RUC process is conducted for the next Trading Day as described in Section 31.7 are binding.

-31.5.1.2 RUC Availability Bids.
+31.5.1.2 RUC Availability Bids